sesam-community/statuspage/README.md

 # statuspage
-you can monitor any sesam-node instance (up or down) and pipes on statuspage.io
+you can monitor any sesam-node instance (up or down) on statuspage.io